 Regardless of abundance, low adult-to-adult productivity estimates are a major cause for concern because steelhead and Chinook Salmon populations with productivities far below one recruit per spawner (replacement) are at risk of severe population declines or extirpation.
-In both species, overall adult-to-adult productivities have shown a steady declining trend below replacement in the recently completed brood year cohorts (Figure 5; Figure 9).
+In both species, overall adult-to-adult productivities have shown a steady declining trend below replacement in the five most recently completed brood year cohorts (averaging -0.25 recruits per spawner each year for steelhead and -0.22 recruits per spawner each year for Chinook Salmon; Figure 5; Figure 9).
 Additionally, stock-specific adult-to-adult productivities have been declining below replacement since BY2011 (Figure 6; Figure 10).
-In the most recently completed brood year cohorts, all genetic stocks of both species (except Upper Clearwater steelhead) showed productivities below 0.5 recruits per spawner.
-Small stocks with dwindling productivities are particularly the most vulnerable to extirpation, and their extinction would be a big loss for the overall genetic diversity of both species in the Snake River basin.
+In the most recently completed brood year cohorts, all genetic stocks of both species (except Grande Ronde steelhead) showed productivities below 0.5 recruits per spawner.
+The preliminary BY2017 adult-to-adult productivity estimates for almost all wild Chinook Salmon stocks are projected to be close to or above replacement for the first time since before BY2011.
+Brood year 2017 will be completed in SY2023.
+Small stocks with dwindling productivities (such as the LOSALM steelhead stock or CHMBLN Chinook Salmon stock) are particularly the most vulnerable to extirpation, and their extinction would be a big loss for the overall genetic diversity of both species in the Snake River basin.

-Adult-to-adult productivity is directly linked to smolt-to-adult return rates, which have also remained below recovery goals.
-For both steelhead and Chinook Salmon, SARs of the most recently completed brood year cohorts as well as the 5- and 10- year geometric means were all below the NPCC fish and wildlife program objective to achieve a range of 2-6% (minimum of 2%; mean of 4%; NPCC 2014, 2020; Figure 7; Figure 11).
+Adult-to-adult productivity is directly linked to smolt-to-adult return rates, which have also remained below management goals.
+Overall SAR rates for both species show a declining fiveyear trend, and the 5- and 10- year geometric means were all below the NPCC fish and wildlife program objective to achieve a range of 2-6% (mean of 4%; NPCC 2014, 2020; Figure 7; Figure 11).
+The most recently completed migration year cohort of steelhead (MY2018) did, however, have an SAR of 2.06%, which is the first time a cohort has been within the 2-6% recovery range since MY2014 (Figure 7).
+The most recently completed migration year cohort of Chinook Salmon (MY2018) increased from the previous brood year at 0.71%, but is still well below 2% (Figure 11).
 Estimated Chinook Salmon SARs in the past using our analysis have been slightly higher but closely track the estimates provided by the Comparative Survival Study (CSS; McCann et al. 2015).
 Smolt-to-adult returns rates are affected by environmental conditions, predation, and other factors that vary across years, but are also directly influenced by the marine environment and passage conditions at hydropower dams during smolt outmigration (Petrosky et al. 2020).
 Although ocean conditions are becoming increasingly variable and unfeasible to regulate, managers may be able to improve SARs by altering passage conditions at hydropower dams.
 For example, managers have designed flex-spill operations at LGR that may prove beneficial for outmigrating smolts.